taylrj/Study/PITCHME.md

   - solution:
     - The runtime layer defines a generic graph-based schema
     - Client applications who speak GraphQL can query that schema within its capabilities
-    - The runtime layer will do the communication with the two different data services
+    - The runtime layer will do the communication with different data services

 ---